Forced contraception of women in Greenland: Investigations and reaction

 Some activists have criticised the limited scope of the campaign, which extends only to 1991.
 In December 2022, BBC News noted that numerous women and girls allege that this campaign continued after 1991.
 Karlsen said in a BBC interview that she would forward allegations to the Greenlandic medical authorities to see if they are true and if they reflect widespread practises related to the spiral case.
-At least nine women have reported post-1991 nonconsensual IUD placements to the government; medical investigators found four operations occurred without consent (three had documented consent), eight of the nine cases allegedly happened after the year 2000, and most happened while the women were under anesthesia for induced abortions.
+At least nine women have reported post-1991 nonconsensual IUD placements to the government; medical investigators found four operations occurred without consent (three had documented consent), eight of the nine cases are alleged to have happened after the year 2000, and most happened while the women were under anesthesia for induced abortions.
 Nivi Olsen, a Demokraatit member of the Inatsisartut, has called for the investigation to be broadened to include post-1991 birth control measures.

 In October 2023, Lyberth and 66 other women sued the Danish government for DKK 300,000 each (approximately US$).
 In March 2024, 143 women sued the Danish government and demanded 43 million kroner, in total.
 In response to the investigation, Greenland's Prime Minister Múte Bourup Egede accused Denmark of committing the crime of genocide in Greenland.

-In response to the allegation that the campaign amounted to genocide, spokesperson for the Conservative People's Party in Demark Rasmus Jarlov and Danish Social Liberal Party leader Martin Lidegaard have denied the accusation, both claiming that there was no concerted effort to exterminate Greenlandic Inuit.
+In response to the allegation that the campaign amounted to genocide, spokesperson for the Conservative People's Party in Denmark Rasmus Jarlov and Danish Social Liberal Party leader Martin Lidegaard have denied the accusation, both claiming that there was no concerted effort to exterminate Greenlandic Inuit.
 Trine Mach, a spokesperson for Red–Green Alliance, neither disputed nor endorsed calling the practice genocide, although she asked for Denmark to apologise for the practice.
-Among academics, the label of genocide is disputed; Danish jurist Frederik Harhoff argued that it may have been a crime against humanity or a human rights violation, but it did not amount to genocide, while colonial researcher Naja Graugaard Dyrendom argued that the practice was propelled by ethnic animus and should be investigated as a genocide.
+Among academics, the label of genocide is disputed; Danish jurist Frederik Harhoff argued that it may have been a crime against humanity or a human rights violation, but it did not amount to genocide, and he argued there was a lack of genocidal intent on the part of authorities to clear Greenland of its indigenous population.
+Colonial researcher Naja Graugaard Dyrendom argued that the practice was propelled by ethnic animus and should be investigated as a genocide.